 Oatmeal muffins use affordable ingredients, many which are right in your kitchen.
 I typically have homemade yogurt on hand, but if are looking for a dairy-free recipe you may also substitute unsweetened applesauce.

 - Oats – These are used to first blend into flour and then stirred in at the end for a heartier texture.
-For gluten-free muffins, use certified gluten-free oats.
+When baking recipes for a GF diet, from these gluten-free muffins to homemade chewy gluten-free granola bars, be sure to use certified GF oats.

 - Brown sugar – Adapt the amount for a low-sugar recipe or use your favorite unrefined sugar.